DeSantis faces fresh challenges with return to campaign trail

 “The fundamental dynamics of the race have not changed.
 It’s a two-person race for the Republican nomination,” said Justin Sayfie, a Florida-based Republican strategist.
 “The only candidate that is in the running other than Trump is Ron DeSantis”

-The same CNN poll released on Tuesday showed that while 81 percent of Republican primary voters said they would support or consider supporting the former president, while 78 percent said the same about DeSantis.
-Sixty-three percent said the same about Sen. Tim Scott (R-S.C.), while 63 percent and 58 percent said the same about former U.N.
+The same CNN poll released Tuesday showed that while 81 percent of Republican primary voters said they would support or consider supporting the former president, while 78 percent said the same about DeSantis; 63 percent said the same about Sen. Tim Scott (R-S.C.), while 63 percent and 58 percent said the same about former U.N.
 Ambassador Nikki Haley and entrepreneur Vivek Ramaswamy, respectively.

 Additionally, the poll found that while 43 percent of Republican primary voters said they were definite Trump-backers, another 20 percent said they were firmly behind another candidate and 37 percent said they have no first choice or could change their minds.